AMD Ryzen 5 5600 Review (2026): Still Worth Buying?

 Cooler included — a small but real advantage

 The Ryzen 5 5600 ships with AMD’s Wraith Stealth cooler.
-It’s not impressive, but it’s adequate for stock speeds and means you don’t need to budget for a separate cooler unless you want something quieter.
-For a $100 CPU that includes a functional cooler, that’s genuinely good value.
+It’s not impressive, but it’s adequate for stock speeds and means you don’t need to budget for a separate cooler.
+For a $100 CPU that includes a functional cooler, that’s genuinely good value — one less thing to buy.

 Final verdict